Many-Body Perturbation Theory for Driven Dissipative Quasiparticle Flows and Fluctuations

-The quantities $\Phi,\Pi,\Psi,\mathfrak{h}$ consist only of sums and products of $\rho$ and therefore the system of equations is closed.
-Their full definitions are given in Appendix D. One can verify that in the limit $\vee,\wedge,\mathfrak{h}\rightarrow0$, the $GW$ and 2B EOM for $\mathcal{G}$ are the same.
-This is expected, as the bubble diagram is the second order diagram in the expansion of the $GW$ self-energy, and $\mathfrak{h}$ is the term in the EOM coming from the infinite sum of polarization chains.
-We emphasize that in the limit $\vee,\wedge,v\rightarrow0$, the EOM for the Hermitian theory, found in Ref.~\cite{G1_G2} are recovered.
+The quantities $\Phi,\Psi,\mathfrak{h}$ consist only of sums and products of $\rho$ and therefore the system of equations is closed.
+Their full definitions are given in Appendix C. We emphasize that in the limit $\vee,\wedge,v\rightarrow0$, the EOM for the Hermitian theory, found in Ref.~\cite{G1_G2} are recovered.
 Furthermore, the additional terms coming from the Lindblad operators in the GKBA EOM are strikingly similar to the Coulomb term.
 This informs us that existing numerical methods such as those introduced in Refs.~\cite{Reeves2024,Pavlyukh2024,Bonitz_accelerating2024} can be trivially extended to allow for the study of dissipative systems.